45th Chess Olympiad Day 6: Photos that tell the tale

 6) Youthful Moves, Veteran Tactics

 Guyana’s Men’s team is a balanced mixture of young and experienced players.
 Taffin and Anthony are the current top two players of Guyana respectively.
 Taffin won the National Championship in 2008 becoming the youngest National Champion.
 Anthony is the only FIDE master in Guyana and has been teaching chess for years.
 He won the Caribbean Blitz Chess Tournament this year.
-Nathoo Loris is a veteran player in the team whereas Sachin Dhilan Pitamber is the youngest male player in the team as well as at the Olympiad.
+Nathoo Loris is a veteran player in the team whereas Sachin Dhilan Pitamber is the youngest male player in the team.
 Their team composition proves that in chess, age is just a number, it’s strategy that matters!

 7) Divided by nations, united by expressions